X display manager

-When the display manager runs on the user's computer, it starts the X server before presenting the user the login screen, optionally repeating when the user logs out.
+When the X display manager runs on the user's computer, it starts the X server before presenting the user the login screen, optionally repeating when the user logs out.
 In this condition, the DM realizes in the X Window System the functionality of getty and login on character-mode terminals.
 When the display manager runs on a remote computer, it acts like a telnet server, requesting username and password and starting a remote session.

 X11 Release 3 introduced display managers in October 1988 with the aim of supporting the standalone X terminals, just coming onto the market.
 Various display managers continue in routine use to provide a graphical login prompt on standalone computer workstations running X. X11R4 introduced the X Display Manager Control Protocol (XDMCP) in December 1989 to fix problems in the X11R3 implementation.

 History

 XDM (the X Window Display Manager) originated in X11R3.
 This first version, written by Keith Packard of the MIT X Consortium, had several limitations, the most notable of which was that it could not detect when users switched X terminals off and on.
 In X11R3, XDM only knew about an X terminal from its entry in the Xservers file, but XDM only consulted this file when it started.
 Thus every time a user switched a terminal off and on, the system administrator had to send a SIGHUP signal to XDM to instruct it to rescan Xservers.

 XDMCP arrived with the introduction of X11R4 (December 1989).
 With XDMCP, the X server must actively request a display manager connection from the host.
 An X server using XDMCP therefore no longer requires an entry in Xservers.